trodicaro/movies/README.md

 * As a theater owner I want to see on my dashboard total revenue (not implemented yet)

 ### Future development plans
-* authentication to use dashboard
+* set up FactoryBot, Database Cleaner and write tests for the existing functionality as well as going forward authentication to use dashboard
 * automate the setup ([sample how-to](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04))
 * continuous integration and test coverage ([sample how-to](https://medium.com/craft-academy/getting-started-with-rails-tests-continuous-integration-deployment-7b5bfec905a5))
 * save pics with Paperclip ([sample how-to](http://julianveling.com/?p=18))